Sushmita1205/HTML5-FinalProject/README.md

 Attachments:

->finalProject.html
+finalproject.html
->ProjectDescription.png
+ProjectDescription.png

-The ProjectDesciption is what you need to replicate using your code except the highlighted yellow content.
+The ProjectDesciption is what you need to replicate using your code except the highlighted yellow content